sean-sj-jung/sean-sj-jung.github.io/_posts/2024-11-04-HypothesisTestingExamplesMath.md

 - This follows a **chi-squared distribution**, not normal.

 #### Ordinal or non-normal data → Use rank-based or non-parametric tests
-- Wilcoxon signed-rank test Mann-Whitney U Kruskal-Wallis, etc.
+- Wilcoxon signed-rank, Mann-Whitney U, Kruskal-Wallis, etc
-- These use test statistics that follow specialized distributions, not normal.